tsa87/bridging_languages/README.md

 # How can I customise the environment further?

-Make changes to `Dockerfile` in this directory, then run `docker-compose build development-environment`
+Make changes to `Dockerfile` in this directory, then run `docker-compose build dev-environment`